Aratek_logo

 The Processes of Fingerprint Background Checks

 Navigating through the realm of fingerprint background checks unveils a methodical and intricate process, seamlessly blending technological prowess with meticulous scrutiny.
 This section delves into the step-by-step journey of a fingerprint background check, illuminating the paths it traverses from the initial collection of fingerprints to the final analysis and report generation.
+If an applicant's fingerprints are rejected twice by the FBI due to poor print quality, a name check request can be submitted to the DOJ's FBI Response Unit for reprocessing the FBI background check, highlighting the FBI's critical role in ensuring the accuracy and integrity of the process.

 1) Collection of Fingerprints

 The journey of a fingerprint background check commences with the precise and careful collection of an individual's fingerprints.
-It's a process that demands precision and clarity to ensure the fingerprints are accurately captured and can be effectively analyzed.
+It's a process that demands clarity to ensure the fingerprints are accurately captured and can be effectively analyzed.

 • Traditional Ink vs. Electronic Fingerprinting: The evolution of technology has ushered in electronic fingerprinting methods, providing a cleaner and more reliable alternative to the traditional ink-based methods.
 Electronic fingerprinting, often known as Live Scan, directly captures the fingerprint images by a 4-4-2 live scan fingerprint scanner and transfers them digitally, reducing the risk of errors and improving the quality of the prints.